Ursula Kuczynski: Die Wende

 As the existence of the German Democratic Republic came to an end in the late 1980s, Ruth Werner was one of the few to defend it.
 On 10 November 1989, immediately after The Wall was breached, she addressed tens of thousands of people at a meeting in the Berlin Lustgarten (pleasure park) on the subject of her faith in Socialism with a human face.
-During the run-up to German reunification, she placed great faith in Egon Krenz, who briefly led East Germany.

 She seems never to have regretted or seen the need to apologize for her espionage.
 In 1956, when Nikita Khrushchev made public the darker face of Communist Russia under Stalin, she was invited to comment.
 She was reluctant to join the criticism of the Soviet wartime leader:

 She died in Berlin on 7 July 2000.
 Interviewed that year, a few months before her death, she was asked about the consequences of "Die Wende", the changes which had led to German reunification (which many of her persuasion still saw as a peaceful annexation of East Germany by West Germany):